-Now, you are able to see “Windows PowerShell.”
+Now, you can see “Windows PowerShell.”
 In the title, you can see “Administrator.”
-This indicates that you have opened PowerShell as an administrator.
+It indicates that you’ve opened PowerShell as an administrator.

-Go to the following location on your PC – C: > Windows > System32 > WindowsPowerShell > v1.0 folder.
+Go to the following location on your Windows 11 PC – C > Windows > System32 > WindowsPowerShell > v1.0 folder.

 Choose “Run as administrator” and click “Yes” in the UAC popup window.